 Financial firms may fear that the risk of default is higher because monthly payments effectively become costlier when interest rates are high.
 Take the 30-year fixed-rate mortgage, for example.
 A $500,000 mortgage would’ve cost you $2,089 a month in principal and interest when rates were at a record low of 2.93 percent, according to an analysis using Bankrate’s national survey data.
 When the average 30-year fixed-rate mortgage hit 8.01 percent, that same payment would’ve cost $3,672 a month.

 “Tighter credit hits borrowers with less-than-stellar credit ratings the hardest – whether the borrower is a consumer, corporation, municipality, or a national government,” McBride says.
 “The business of lending doesn’t stop but is instead more intensely focused on borrowers posing the least risk of default.”

 3. The Fed’s rate acts as a lever for yields on savings accounts and certificates of deposit (CDs)

 You might not be able to borrow as cheaply as you used to, but higher interest rates do have some silver linings, especially for savers: Banks ultimately end up increasing yields to attract more deposits.

-The average savings yield is more than three times higher than it was at this time last year, rising from 0.13 percent to 0.48 percent as of Sept.
+The average savings yield is almost three times higher than it was at this time last year, rising from 0.23 percent to 0.58 percent as of Sept.
 13, the highest since March 2007, according to national Bankrate data.

-Meanwhile, a 5-year certificate of deposit (CD) was paying an average 0.26 percent yield at the beginning of January 2022, before the Fed began raising rates.
-Today, it’s offering an average yield of 1.29 percent.
+Meanwhile, a 5-year certificate of deposit (CD) was paying 0.37 percent at the beginning of January 2022, before the Fed began raising rates.
+Today, it’s offering an average yield of 1.46 percent.

 The caveat, however, is that the nation’s largest banks rarely lift yields as fast or as high as the Fed’s interest rate.
 Those traditional brick-and-mortar banks also aren’t clamoring for the deposits, especially today.